Thatcher Rock (below)

 To the North is 'The Gut', this is the channel between Thatcher Rock and the shore.
 Subject to strong currents and heavy boat traffic.
 In places very dramatic with large rocks & crannies.
 Popular area for potting.
 Can get very shallow at low tide - keep close to Thatcher to avoid problems.

-To the West there are small broken rocks.
+To the West and South there are small broken rocks.
 King Rock lies off to the South-west.

-To the East the site slopes away from large rocky gullies leading on to smaller reefs Quite good rocky areas along most of the beach.
+To the East the site slopes away from large rocky gullies leading on to smaller reefs.

 Flat Rock (The Leadstone)

 This site feature some lovely ground and an underwater 'amphitheatre' just to the East.
-Working along the East face of the rock is very enjoyable but if you get taken by the current and are drift towards Thatcher Rock, you will find yourself on an extensive are of flat sand and mud.
+Working along the East face of the rock is very enjoyable, but if you get taken by the current and drift towards Thatcher Rock, you will find yourself on an extensive area of flat sand and mud.
 Don't give up!
 You will start to see good ground after this.
 But beware, on Spring tides you can be swept away quite quickly, so SMBs and good boat cover are essential.

-This is a favourite site for early training as the top is at about 6m - hence ideal for those early drills and the edges of the reef are a delight of crevices featuring a goodly selection of the local wildlife.
+This is a favourite site for early training, as the top is at about 6m - hence ideal for those early drills and the edges of the reef are a delight of crevices featuring a goodly selection of the local wildlife.
 The surrounding seabed is 10 - 12m deep, with is a sharp ridge on the South-west side.

 The Shagstone / East Shag

-A small stack to the West of the Morris Rogue.
+A small stack to the North-west of the Morris Rogue.
 Can be quite silty, especially on the west side.